bright/new-www/content/blog/openai-chatgpt-free-plus-privacy-policies-explained.md

 published: true
 language: en
 ---
 **Have you ever wondered how to stop OpenAI from learning from your data while keeping the history of your chats?
 We’ve got the solution for that!
 As our apps are gaining superpowers by integrating and using OpenAI features we should stop for a moment and think about the privacy of various solutions.
 Hopefully, this blog post will help you make smart decisions and allay doubts.
-If you just want to understand the basic privacy rules of OpenAI solutions, this article is also for you.**
+If you just want to understand the basic privacy rules of OpenAI solutions, this article is also for you...**

 <div className="image">![OpenAI privacy](../../static/images/openai-chatgpt-free-plus-privacy-policies-explained/open_ai_privacy.png "")</div>